-- When a child is identified as having SEND the teacher will differentiate the curriculum to accommodate their needs. - Teachers/LSA's may work with a child either in small focus groups or individually. - If a child has been identified as having SEND they may be given an Individual Education Plan (IEP).
-Targets will be set according to the area of need.
-These will be monitored by the class teacher and SENCO and shared with parents. - Specialist equipment may be given to a child where appropriate (eg. writing slopes, pencil grips, reading rulers, benches and chairs.) - The environment can be adapted e.g. sensory tent and the sensory garden.
+- When a child is identified as having SEND the teacher will differentiate the curriculum to accommodate their needs. - Teachers/LSA's may work with a child either in small focus groups or individually. - If a child has been identified as having SEND they may be given a Provision Map which will detail level of support, whom with and frequency.
+These will be monitored by the class teacher and SENDCo and shared with parents. - Specialist equipment may be given to a child where appropriate (eg. writing slopes, pencil grips, reading rulers, benches and chairs.) - The environment can be adapted e.g. sensory tent and the sensory garden.